The 10 most breathtaking views of Toronto

 A visit to the Port Lands, and Cabana Pool Bar, is never complete without snapping a shot of Toronto's skyline.
 However, if the thought of spending $20 (or more) to lie by a pool gives you the chills, you can experience similarly spectacular views from all over Polson Pier.

-Located on the 51st floor of the Manulife Centre, this pricey patio in Yorkville offers 180 degree views of the city.
+Located on the 51st floor of the Manulife Centre, this pricey patio on the Mink Mile offers 180 degree views of the city.
 Head here if you're itching to sip luxurious cocktails and munch on cornish hen or beef carpaccio way up in the sky.

 What list of Toronto viewpoints would be complete without the CN Tower?
 A trip up will cost you, but you'll be rewarded with panoramic views of the GTA and beyond.
 You can always combine your visit with a meal at 360 or try the Edgewalk if you're feeling daring.